wdbo/webdocbook/INSTALL.md

 -   if you still have an error, come to ask us explaining your system & configuration at
     <https://github.com/atelierspierrot/docbook/issues>.

-### Error: "An error occured while trying to create directory 'XXX'!"
+### Error: "An error occurred while trying to create directory 'XXX'!"

 This message means that DocBook tries to create a new directory but has not enough rights to do so in your system.
 To correct this error, just creates the `XXX` directory mentionned in